Vibe-guide to the towns around Lake Atitlán, Guatemala

-How to get between the towns around Lake Atitlán
+After this guide to the towns around Lake Atitlan, don’t miss:

 The majority of the towns of Lake Atitlán are accessible by road, so shuttles from Antigua or Semuc Champey should drop you off to your hostel door – when we went to San Marco, we had to get off the shuttle onto the hectic dusty streets of San Pablo and get a tuktuk (which the shuttle company paid for) the rest of the way.
 To and from Santa Cruz, you’ll need to change at Panajachel with the help of a water taxi.

 Water taxis go from one end of the lake to the other (San Pedro to Panajachel and back), looping around the lake to the different towns along the way.
 Just tell the driver where you need to stop when you get on, and prepare to get nice and cosy with your neighbours on the benches.
 Make sure you don’t take up any more space than you need to when the boat gets busy.